DouglasUrner/Common/just-enough-photoshop/README.md

 # Just Enough Photoshop

-Essential Photoshop skills for web and game designers - with some GIMP for good measure.
+Essential image manipulation skills for web and game designers - and how to do them in Photoshap, with some GIMP thrown in for good measure.

 ## Essential Skills